Deadline Auto Theft

-Deadline Auto Theft is a 1983 independent film written and directed by H. B. "Toby" Halicki made up of scenes from Gone in 60 Seconds and The Junkman as well as new material featuring Hoyt Axton.
+Deadline Auto Theft is a 1983 American independent film written and directed by H. B. "Toby" Halicki made up of scenes from Gone in 60 Seconds and The Junkman as well as new material featuring Hoyt Axton.
+It is a sequel to The Junkman (1982) and the third installment in the Gone in 60 Seconds film series.

 Plot

 After the attempted theft of his daughter's fiance's car, LAPD Captain Gibbs declares war on master car thief Maindrian Pace.
 Meanwhile, Pace is hired to steal 40 cars, and must do so without being caught.